Does God view unrepentant sinners as stains upon His good creation?

 The Good News is that we can look to Jesus as the model of what it means to be a son of God.
 The life of Jesus was characterized by His complete conviction that He was a beloved Son of God, and from that conviction there flowed a sinless life.
 Even death could not hold Him and His true eternal identity was demonstrated and confirmed in the Resurrection!

-The truth is that we are ALL beloved sons of God, even unrepentant sinners!
+We are ALL beloved sons of God, even unrepentant sinners!
 In times of ignorance this was not understood, yet Jesus came to reveal and teach this Good News!
 Yes, we love, because He FIRST loved us (1 John 4:19).
 While we were yet sinners Christ died for us (Romans 5:8).
 He is the propitiation for our sins, and not for ours only but also for the sins of the WHOLE WORLD (1 John 2:2).
 Yes, here is where the amazing truth shines through as explained by the Apostle John:

 “Jesus is the propitiation for OUR sins…” – Yes, speaking of the followers of Jesus who are repentant sinners now walking in the truth of their identity.

 “…but not ours ONLY, but ALSO for the sins of the whole world.” – Here speaking of the world full of ignorant and UNREPENTANT sinners!

 If Jesus was the propitiation for the sins of the entire world then this means that God is no longer holding the sins of the unrepentant against them.
 He can’t because Jesus took care of that!
 God’s attitude of love towards ALL MANKIND is clearly taught by Jesus, and then demonstrated by the epic world-changing event of the Cross.
 By this we know love, that He laid down His life for us (1 John 3:16).